Bristol Filton Airport

-Filton Airport or Filton Aerodrome was a private airport in Filton and Patchway, within South Gloucestershire, 4 NM north of Bristol, England.
+Filton Airport or Filton Aerodrome was a private airport in Filton and Patchway, within South Gloucestershire, 4.5 mi north of Bristol, England.

 Description

 The airfield was bounded by the A38 road to the east, and the former London to Avonmouth railway line to the south.
 To the north it was bounded by the Filton Bypass.
 A major road now crosses this bypass, running across former airfield land and linking Filton and Patchway to Cribbs Causeway.
 The housing development of Charlton Hayes has been built on the section of the airfield that is in the town of Patchway.

 The airfield had a United Kingdom Civil Aviation Authority Ordinary Licence (number P741) allowing flights for the public transport of passengers or for flying instruction as authorised by the licensee.
 Several private jets had the airfield as their home.

 Filton's runway was wider than most, at 91 m (300 ft), and had a considerable length of 2,467 m (8,094 ft), having been extended for the maiden flight of the Bristol Brabazon airliner in 1949.
 Its size was beneficial in the late 1960s and early 1970s for development and manufacture of the supersonic Concorde.

 Filton had a succession of owners.
 Following a review of its commercial viability, the last owners, BAE Systems Aviation Services Limited, decided to close the airfield for business effective 31 December 2012.
 BAE left the site, selling parts of the industrial buildings and land to Airbus, who have expanded their presence there.
 As of 2016, Airbus is the main company left on the site.
 Airbus has built new offices and refurbished one of the original, listed 'Aircraft Works' buildings, Pegasus House, as well as restoring the historic Filton House.
 Planning permission was granted for Airbus to build a new Engine Development Centre, and in 2016 for a new Wing Building and Wing Development Centre.

 The regional West of England Royal Mail letter sorting depot was built on part of the airfield site approximately ten years before the airfield closed.

 As of 2016, the only flights originating at Filton were from an area given to National Police Air Service for its helicopter and for an Air Ambulance helicopter operated by the Great Western Air Ambulance Charity, with both services then moving to a new base in nearby Almondsbury in October 2018.